salmanhiro/SG-Kopi-Recommender-Streamlit/README.md

 # SG-Kopi-Recommender-Streamlit
-Streamlit service for coffee recommender, currently available in Singapore and Jakarta
+Streamlit service for coffee recommender, currently available in Singapore